 Warrior of The Month: Carol Griffith

-"When I first attended a weekly Forrest yoga class at my gym several years ago, I learned to breathe deeply through challenging work assignments, healed my back-pain from a car crash, and experienced a profound sense of peace following classes.
+"When I first attended a weekly yoga class at my gym several years ago, I learned to breathe deeply through challenging work assignments, healed my back-pain from a car crash, and experienced a profound sense of peace following classes.

 The instructor moved to another gym and I ended up doing Core Power Yoga and various other types of exercise for a couple of years.
 Then I was diagnosed with a large ovarian cyst (had surgery to remove it) and Painful Bladder Syndrome.
 Overall, I was feeling anxious and experiencing pain in my pelvis/lower back.
 My doctor recommended for me to stop exercising, including any form of yoga.
-I, however, felt a calling back to the healing power of Forrest Yoga and was lucky to find Turbodog!
+I, however, felt a calling back to the healing power of Yoga and was lucky to find Turbodog!

 With a sense of panic about diagnoses that would potentially lead to chronic pain and no yoga for the rest of my life, I called Steve.
 He listened to all I had to say (a lot, I believe!) and then calmly said…. "come to class and see how you feel."